 It is hard to find a quiet spot anywhere in the world!

-It is not just audible noise, but visual noise that distracts us.
-I stand at the checkout counter at the grocery store and I am bombarded with magazine images of perfect homes, and perfect people, with perfect bodies and perfect clothes.
+It is not just audible noise, but the visual noise that distracts us.
+I stand at the checkout counter at the grocery store, and I am bombarded with magazine images of perfect homes, and perfect people, with perfect bodies and perfect clothes.
 Happiness is not found in the noise.
 True fulfillment comes in the quiet time.
 I recently wrote a blog post on the importance of quiet time, you can read it Here.

 I really enjoyed my time away at She Speaks, because I had a hotel room to myself.
 So I had a lot of quiet time alone with the Lord.
 As a busy mom, it is hard to find quiet time.
 I live in a house full of boys, and it can be wild and loud, and silence is hard to come by.

 God can speak to us in many ways.
 There is one place in scripture that talks about hearing from God, as the “the still small voice” in the KJV or the low whisper in the ESV.

 1 Kings 19:11-13, says “And he said, “Go out and stand on the mount before the Lord.”
 And behold, the Lord passed by, and a great and strong wind tore the mountains and broke in pieces the rocks before the Lord, but the Lord was not in the wind.
 And after the wind an earthquake, but the Lord was not in the earthquake.
 And after the earthquake a fire, but the Lord was not in the fire.
 And after the fire the sound of a low whisper.
 And when Elijah heard it, he wrapped his face in his cloak and went out and stood at the entrance of the cave.
 And behold, there came a voice to him and said, “What are you doing here, Elijah?””